 Hegar is a 1993 graduate of Texas A&M University and a graduate of St. Mary's University, where he earned a Master of Arts and his law degree.
 At the University of Arkansas, he earned his Master of Laws.

-Mr. Contreras has served as a board of director for multiple organizations, in Laredo, San Antonio, RGV and currently serving as Chair of the Border Trade Alliance, Executive Board of the Texas Alliance for I-69, Lower Rio Grande Valley Development Council, Border Trade Advisory Committee, Texas Alliance of Rural Practitioners, and Advisory Board of the RGV MPO.
+Mr. Contreras has served on the board of directors for multiple organizations in Laredo, San Antonio and the Rio Grande Valley.
+Currently, he serves as chair of the Border Trade Alliance, on the executive board of the Texas Alliance for I-69 and as a board member of the Lower Rio Grande Valley Development Council.
+He also serves on the Border Trade Advisory Committee, Texas Alliance of Rural Practitioners, Transportation Advocates of Texas and the advisory board of the RGV MPO.

-Mr. Contreras holds a BA on International Business, BA in Human Services Recreation from Westmar University, Iowa, and an MBA from the University of Texas at Rio Grande Valley.
+Mr. Contreras holds a B.A. in International Business; a B.A. in Human Services Recreation from Westmar University, Iowa; and an MBA from the University of Texas at Rio Grande Valley.

 Sergio Contreras was appointed to the Broadband Development Office Board of Advisors by Lt.
 Gov. Dan Patrick on December 22, 2021.